lennyleadership/Devotional_Commentary_Bible/content.en/docs/110_Ephesians/Ephesians_05.md

 I need to be sure that I have taken care of the sins that have emerged in my life, that I have not ignored the wrong that I have done before God and to others.
 I need to walk in conscious dependence on the Lord on a daily basis.
-Many a morning I begin my day by sitting on the side of the bed, saying:
+Many a morning I begin my day by sitting on the side of the bed, saying:  <br>
   <i>This is your day, Lord.
 I want to be at Your disposal.
 I have no idea what these next twenty-four hours
   will contain.
 But before I sip my first cup of coffee, and even before I get dressed, I want You to know that from this moment on throughout this day, I’m Yours, Lord.